 OUR TECHNOLOGY

-The Vesta® system relies on Waviks expertise in fully programmable nanomanipulators and the physics of nanoanalysis.
-The Vesta® system produces a very small (10 um) heated area on the sample, so fast temperature ramping is easy and multiple sites on the same sample can be examined.
-There is no thermal damage to detectors or the column, and there is minimal thermal-mechanical drift in the sample, so long duration studies and movies are easy.
+The Vesta® system relies on Waviks’ extensive experience in programmable nanomanipulators, and in the nano-characterization of materials in the electron microscope.
+The Vesta® system produces a very small (10 um) heated area on the sample, so fast temperature ramping is easy and multiple individual sites on the same sample can be conveniently examined.
+Because of the targeted heating of the Vesta®, there is no thermal damage to detectors in the sample chamber, and there is minimal thermal-mechanical drift of the sample.
+Long-duration studies and movies are easy.
 The laser can be pulsed to look at transient events.
-On the analytical side, EEGS (Electron Energy Gain Spectroscopy) with laser stimulation is possible.
+And the maximum temperature is practically unlimited.

 IN THE NEWS